google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

   default-auth-config: |
     clusterDefaults:
       workloadIdentityMapping:
-        serviceAccountName: default-cre-dataplane
+        serviceAccountName: sources
-        default-cre-dataplane: events-sources-gsa@$PROJECT_ID.iam.gserviceaccount.com
+        sources: events-sources-gsa@$PROJECT_ID.iam.gserviceaccount.com
   ```

   When updating the configuration, note that `default-auth-config` is nested
   under `data`.
 If you encounter an error, you are likely attempting to modify
   the example configuration in `_example`.

-  Here, `default-cre-dataplane` refers to a Kubernetes Service Account bound to
+  Here, `sources` refers to a Kubernetes Service Account bound to
   the Google Cloud Service Account `events-sources-gsa`.
 Remember to put this
   Kubernetes Service Account name as the `spec.serviceAccountName` when you
   create resources in the
   [example](https://github.com/google/knative-gcp/tree/master/docs/examples).

-  Kubernetes Service Account `default-cre-dataplane` doesn't need to exist in a
+  Kubernetes Service Account `sources` doesn't need to exist in a
   specific namespace.
 Once it is set in the ConfigMap `config-gcp-auth`, the
   Control Plane will create it for you and configure the corresponding Workload
   Identity relationship between the Kubernetes Service Account
-  `default-cre-dataplane` and the Google Cloud Service Account `events-sources-gsa`
+  `sources` and the Google Cloud Service Account `events-sources-gsa`
   when you create resources using the Kubernetes Service Account
-  `default-cre-dataplane`.
+  `sources`.

   A `Condition` `WorkloadIdentityConfigured` will show up under resources'
   `Status`, indicating the Workload Identity configuration status.